barnesyard/codePractice/README.md

 Repository used for initial practice of coding questions encountered in interviews and for learning how to use git

 Adding a change to this file to practice submitting changes.

+This is a change made via the GitHub web site